ash973/ash973/README.md

 ## About Me

 I am a third-year Computer Science and Artificial Intelligence student at NSUT with a strong passion for technology, design, and innovation.
 My work spans web development, UI/UX design, machine learning, and competitive programming.
 I enjoy building projects that combine functionality with creativity to solve real-world problems.
+Note: This is my new GitHub account – it reflects recent and ongoing work.
 * Skilled in Python (notably), C++, and problem-solving using DSA
 * Experienced with HTML/CSS, JavaScript, Tailwind CSS, React.js
 * Interested in AI/ML, especially NLP, recommendation systems, and optimization techniques